 The construction phase of any industry's infrastructure poses the greatest risk of ecosystem alteration.
-With proper planning and design, golf facilities can be constructed and maintained with minimal impact to existing wildlife and their habitat.
+With proper planning and design, golf facilities can be constructed, renovated, and maintained with minimal impact on existing wildlife and their habitat.
 Furthermore, facilities should be designed and constructed to maximize energy efficiency.

-Local and state regulations may be in place in your location.
 Early engagement among developers, designers, local community groups, and permitting agencies is essential to designing and constructing a golf facility that minimizes environmental impact and meets the approval process.
+Permitting agencies to consult with include but are not limited to: Army Corps of Engineers, Kansas Department of Agriculture, Kansas Department of Health and Environment, Kansas Department of Wildlife Protection, National Pollutant Discharge Elimination System (NPDES), and Society of Workforce Planning Professionals (SWPP).